kalrapranav/Books-Notes/Buisness-Books/ZIP-Launchpad/README.md

 Do as many interviews with potential coustomer review oanel can help to see that we have

-Look at teh blue print of vending machine buisness Have a hypothesis ---> validate it
+Look at the blue print of vending machine buisness Have a hypothesis ---> validate it

 We dont have a consequence of the porblem